Reviews You Can Rely On

 Sound Quality

 Sound quality is an integral part of a phone.
-The principal function of a telephone is being able to hear and understand someone in a different area.
+The principal function of a telephone is hearing and understanding someone in a different area.
 Cordless phones offer clear conversations without the hassle of a cord.
 Our sound quality test may be more subjective, but it is a good analog of what most people will use these products for.

 To test each model's sound quality, we set up the base of each phone and moved the handset a consistent distance away.
 We then left a voicemail on Google Voice with each model and read a passage from a book (Alice's Adventures in Wonderland by Lewis Carroll and 20,000 Leagues Under the Sea by Jules Verne).
 Next, our panel of listeners rated each message's quality and characteristics without knowing the handset's make or model.